 In response to the Type-055 threat, the Indian Navy has embarked on Project 18 which will be their next-generation destroyers that can match Type-055 and is expected to be on active service by 2028.
 It will have 120 vertical launch silos which definitely carry the latest version of the navalised BrahMos cruise missiles and there will be a new futuristic CIWS which is made of electromagnetic rail and laser guns.

 Its size is expected to be comparable to Type-055 but powered by a more powerful gas turbine propulsion which can generate up to 72MW.
-Unfortunately at this point, it remains at the planning stage.
+Unfortunately at this point, it remains in the planning stage.

-Both have a crew of 300 personnel and is able to reach a top speed of 30 knots like Type-055 destroyer.
+Both have a crew of 300 personnel and are able to reach a top speed of 30 knots like Type-055 destroyer.
 Its length is 163 meters and has about 16 BrahMos cruise missiles onboard.

-An interesting overview of the INS Kolkata which is one of the very capable stealth missile guided destroyers with most of the weapons and radar system is procured locally.
+An interesting overview of the INS Kolkata which is one of the very capable stealth missile guided destroyers with most of the weapons and radar system procured locally.
 ASEAN countries should look into partnering with Indian shipbuilders to come up with a similar setup for their own guided-missile destroyers.

 No 2 – Expanded Patrols to the South China Sea

 India has active trade with the ASEAN countries so ensuring free and clear waterways from this region will be crucial for India.
-As such, India has started to deploy its naval assets in the South China Sea (SCS) as part of its long term security policy:-
+As such, India has started to deploy its naval assets in the South China Sea (SCS) as part of its long-term security policy:-

 India uses the SCS waterways—the second-most used in the world—for trade worth nearly US$200 billion every year.
 Nearly 55 percent of India’s trade with the Indo-Pacific region pass through these waters.
 Overall, one-third of the world’s shipping pass through these SLOCs, carrying over US$3 trillion worth of trade each year, including most of the world’s requirement for vital commodities like energy and raw materials.